Pumpkin Pasta Sauce

 - Freshly ground pepper and salt to taste

-Add the garlic and sauté an additional 1-2 minutes, stirring to avoid burning.
-Add the pumpkin puree, tomato sauce, honey, 3 teaspoons salt, and water, stirring to combine.
+- Add the garlic and sauté an additional 1-2 minutes, stirring to avoid burning.
+Add the pumpkin puree, tomato sauce, honey (if using), 3 teaspoons salt, and water, stirring to combine.
 Stir on medium heat until the sauce begins to bubble (be careful, the sauce will be thick and might splatter).
 Turn the heat to low and simmer 10 minutes, stirring occasionally.